Govt giving NRO to Kulbhushan: Bilawal

 ISLAMABAD: PPP Chairman Bilawal Bhutto Zardari accused the PTI government of giving NRO to Indian terrorist Kulbhushan Jadhav as the government fell short of laying International Court of Justice (Review and Reconsideration) Ordinance, 2020 in the National Assembly on Thursday.

-Referring to rules, Minister of State for Parliamentary Affairs Ali Muhammad Khan said the member pointing out lack of quorum should sit in the House while counting is in progress.
+Minister of State for Parliamentary Affairs Ali Muhammad Khan while referring to rules said the member who points out lack of quorum, should sit in the House while counting is in progress.

-However, the chair first suspended proceedings for a few minutes and then adjourned proceedings till Friday after lack of quorum was confirmed.
+However, the chair first suspended proceedings for a few minutes and then adjourned proceedings till Friday after counting as required number of members were not present in the House.

-On that Shireen Mazari said PPP also had refused to accept jurisdiction of International Court of Justice in Pakistan.
+On that Shireen Mazari said it was also PPP, which refused to accept jurisdiction of International Court of Justice in Pakistan.

-“If you are not accepting the jurisdiction of the international courts, it does not mean that you give NRO to Indian spy through the Pakistani laws,” Bilawal in response said.
+“If you are not accepting the jurisdiction of the international courts, it should not mean that you give NRO to Indian spy through the Pakistani laws,” Bilawal in response said.

 He said Imran Khan who used to say that he would not give NRO to anybody, extended NRO to Indian pilot Abhinandan after offering him tea.